Barcelona's Putellas wins Best Fifa award

 There was double success in the coaching category for Chelsea, with Thomas Tuchel taking the men's award to match the achievement of Hayes.

-'I am not usually stumped' - Hayes takes coach award
+'I am not usually stunned' - Hayes takes coach award

 Hayes, 45, claimed back-to-back WSL titles with the Blues, their third in four years, and completed the domestic treble by winning the Women's FA Cup and League Cup, as well as taking the club to their first Women's Champions League final.